pvlugter/ants/README.md

 Self-contained jar
 ------------------

-If you don't want to build from source see the Downloads section for a self-contained jar which contains all the dependencies.
-Simply run this jar with:
+Rather than building from source there is also a self-contained jar in the Downloads section.
+Run with:

     java -jar ants-assembly-0.1.jar